Lebanese Spinach Stew

 - Toast the pine nuts with olive oil, if using.
 Set aside.

-- Add in and cook the ground beef.
+- Add in and cook the ground beef, salt and spices.

 - Sprinkle with toasted pine nuts and serve over rice.